evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 ---------------

-Over 10 years ago, I started working a bit more with OAuth (1) and similar authentication system, and I wondered if we could just store all the information in the cookie and cryptographically sign it:
+Over 10 years ago, I started working a bit more with OAuth (1) and similar authentication systems, and I wondered if we could just store all the information in the cookie and cryptographically sign it:

 <figure>